Kitware/tangelo/README.md

 # Installation

-Installation is simple -- just install the dependencies, clone this repository, then run the "start-xdataweb" script in the top-level directory.
+Installation is simple -- just install the dependencies, clone this repository, build the system, then run the `xdwctl start` command.
 Then, point your browser to [http://localhost:8080](http://localhost:8080) to check things out.

 See the [Installing XDATA Web](/xdata-vde/xdata-web/wiki/Installation) page on the wiki for detailed instructions.